 Step 7: After completing all these steps perfectly, type the domain name in your browser’s URL tab.
 As you can see, the website is now online and available publicly on the Internet

 You have successfully hosted your first website!

-In this what is amazon route 53 in AWS, we have discussed about the concepts of Route 53, how it works, what are AWS route tables and the key features provided by Amazon Route 53.
+In this what is amazon route 53 in AWS, we have discussed the concepts of Route 53, how it works, what are AWS route tables and the key features provided by Amazon Route 53.
 Keep visiting for more tutorials on Services offered by AWS.